breatheco-de/projects/p/javascript/beginner/excuse-generator/README.md

 Disneyland for procrastinators and lazy people.

-This project is ideal to are avoiding someone annoying, it takes no more than 20 lines of code and can save you for the rest of your life!
+This project is ideal to are avoiding someone annoying, it takes no more than 20 lines of code and it can save you for the rest of your life!

 ## The Goal